msikma/pokesprite/README.md

 * *`gender-(male|female)`* – gender of the icon (in case of gender differences, such as Meowstic)
 * *`form-(<name of form>)`* – form of the icon (e.g. `defense` for Deoxys, `a` or `exclamation` for Unown, `orange` for Flabébé, etc.)

 <sub>* Note: a simplified name without special characters is used.
-See the icon overview for a full list of supported names.</sub>
+See the [icon overview page](https://github.com/msikma/pokesprite/wiki/Overview) for a full list of supported names.</sub>

 The tag name used is also important: if a `<span>` is used, the icon is displayed as an `inline-block`.
 If a `<div>` is used, it's a `block`.